 It’s time to convince everyone else you know that traditional Thanksgiving is boringggg.
 Make this the year you start a new holiday tradition!

-As I’ve said tons of times before, Hornblower Cruises continue to wow me.
+As I’ve said tons of times before, City Experiences Cruises continue to wow me.
 It’s always so great (and rare) to come across a company that does everything right.
 I sincerely can’t wait for my next cruise.
-Another big thanks to Hornblower New York for hosting me!
+Another big thanks to City Experiences New York for hosting me!

-- Pick up a New York CityPASS – It saves you 40% on the city’s top attractions.
+- Save some money: Pick up either a New York GoCity Pass or a New York CityPASS to save nearly half on visiting the city’s top attractions.

-- Check out all my New York City posts.
+- Want more?
+Check out all my New York City posts.

 Save this info, pin this image: